Treatment Duration

 Limit visitors for the first few weeks, avoid contact with sick individuals, and report any signs of illness.
 Patients should wear masks for the first three months and avoid crowded places.

-For a smooth recovery at home after a liver transplant, follow these guidelines:
+For a smooth recovery at home, the patients are required to follow these guidelines:

 Medication Adherence: Take all prescribed medications, especially immunosuppressants, as directed to ensure a successful recovery.
 Over time, the need for these medications may decrease, but at least one immunosuppressant is usually required for life.